kmora3005/reactnd-project-readable-starter/README.md

-# Readable API Server
+# Readable project

-This is the second project for my react nanodegree of Udacity course.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.
+This is my second project of react nanodegree program of Udacity.
+This project is about to post content to predefined categories, comment on its posts and vote on posts and comments.
+This web app is able to edit and delete posts and comments.

-This repository includes the code for the backend API Server and the front-end portion of the project.

-## Start Executing
+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The original starter code is [here](https://github.com/udacity/reactnd-project-readable-starter).

+### Prerequisites

+You must install npm before to follow these instructions.
+Maybe this [link](https://docs.npmjs.com/getting-started/installing-node) help you.

+### Installing

+* First, install the API server
+    - `cd api-server`
+    - `npm install`

+* Install the front-end part
+    - `cd frontend`
+    - `npm install`

+### Running

 To get started executing right away:

-* Install and start the API server
+* Start the API server
     - `cd api-server`
-    - `npm install`
     - `node server`
 * In another terminal window, start the front-end
     - `cd frontend`